wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-compliance/includes/5-use-ediscovery.md

 eDiscovery is the process of identifying, collecting, and producing electronically stored information (ESI) when needed. eDiscovery allows you to respond to a legal case involving people in your organization.
 This might involve finding and retaining specific information in email, documents, instant messaging conversations, and other locations.
 Within Teams, eDiscovery includes chat, messaging, files, meeting, and call summaries.

-Access eDiscovery from the Microsoft 365 compliance center.
+Access eDiscovery from the Microsoft Purview compliance portal.

 ## Permissions